Continual Learning for Blind Image Quality Assessment: Experiments

 \subsubsection{Order-Robustness}

 The main experiments are conducted on the task sequence in chronological order.
 In real-world situations, new distortions may emerge in arbitrary order, and similar distortions may also reappear in the future.
-Consequently, a BIQA model is expected to be independent of the task order it is trained on~\cite{yoon2020scalable}.
+Thus a BIQA model is expected to be independent of the task order~\cite{yoon2020scalable}.
 To evaluate the order-robustness of the proposed method, we experiment with four extra task orders: (\rom{1}) reverse chronological order - KADID-10K $\rightarrow$ KonIQ-10K $\rightarrow$ LIVE Challenge $\rightarrow$ BID $\rightarrow$ CSIQ $\rightarrow$ LIVE; (\rom{2}) synthetic and realistic distortions in alternation - LIVE $\rightarrow$ BID $\rightarrow$ CSIQ $\rightarrow$ LIVE Challenge $\rightarrow$ KADID-10K $\rightarrow$ KonIQ-10K; (\rom{3}) synthetic distortions followed by realistic distortions - LIVE $\rightarrow$ CSIQ $\rightarrow$ KADID-10K $\rightarrow$ BID $\rightarrow$ LIVE Challenge $\rightarrow$ KonIQ-10K; and (\rom{4}) realistic distortions followed by synthetic distortions - BID $\rightarrow$ LIVE Challenge $\rightarrow$ KonIQ-10K $\rightarrow$ LIVE $\rightarrow$ CSIQ $\rightarrow$ KADID-10K.
-We list the detailed SRCC results in Table \ref{tab:order} and the MPSR and the weighted SRCC results in Table \ref{tab:mpsr_order}, respectively, from which we make some useful observations.
+We list the $\mathrm{mSRCC}$, $\mathrm{mPI}$, $\mathrm{mSI}$, and $\mathrm{mPSI}$ results in Table \ref{tab:results_order}, where we find our method is quite robust to handle task sequences of different orders, providing justifications for its use in real-world applications.
+Nevertheless, the reverse chronological order (Order \rom{1}) achieves lower $\mathrm{mPI}$, $\mathrm{mSI}$, and $\mathrm{mPSI}$ results compared to the other task orders.
+We believe this is because the harder task (KADID-10K) appears at the beginning of the sequence, making it more difficult for our method to trade off plasticity and stability.
+Our method offers an SRCC of $0.8474$ on KADID-10K~\cite{lin2019kadid} when it is first trained on, and fails to stabilize the performance with a final SRCC of $0.7703$.
+The weakest performance in terms of $\mathrm{mSRCC}$ is spotted in Order \rom{2}, which may be due to the frequent switching between tasks of significant subpopulation shifts (\ie, synthetic and realistic distortions).